shane-vdl/shane-vdl/README.md

 - A passionate Self-taught Fullstack developer
 - Currently studying a Bachelor of Science in Computer Science and Engineering at the University of the People
-- Also interested in Cyber Security and Artificial Intelligence
+- Also interested in Cyber Security
 - Currently working on the Odin Project.